 - There is an emergency, such as failure of communications or computer equipment;

-- We believe that the funds deposited will not be immediately available to FTCI; or
+- The Depository or we believe that the funds deposited will not be immediately available to the Depository; or

-- We know that the Checking Account or Account is in the process of closing.
+- We know that the Account is in the process of closing.

-14. Cash and Investments Subject to Escheatment.
-Pursuant to relevant laws and regulations, your cash and investments custodied by FTCI or cash deposited with FTCI may be transferred (“escheated”) to the appropriate state with jurisdiction (the state of your residence if you are a U.S. resident), if attempts to contact you to arrange for the return of your assets have failed and no activity has occurred in the Account or Checking Account within a specified time period (three years for securities held in an Account, and five years for cash held in a Checking Account, depending on the state with jurisdiction).
+11. Cash and Investments Subject to Escheatment.
+Pursuant to relevant laws and regulations, your cash and investments custodied by FTCI may be transferred (“escheated”) to the appropriate state with jurisdiction (the state of your residence if you are a U.S. resident), if attempts to contact you to arrange for the return of your assets have failed and no activity has occurred in the Account within a specified time period (generally, three years for securities held in an Account, but it varies by state).
 Assets received for your benefit after your Account with FTCI has closed, in respect of tax reclaims or corporate actions (such as, legal settlements, distributions or dividends), may also be subject to escheatment.

-16. STIP Investment Strategy Selection.
+13. STIP Investment Strategy Selection.
 Your STIP “Investment Strategy” will be the investment objective for your overnight investment, generally consisting of between one and five (or more) external money market funds that conform to the investment objectives defined by the Investment Strategy.
-The Investment Strategies available may include, but may not be limited to, the following: U.S. government; U.S. government and agency; prime cash; funds for non-U.S. residents; general tax exempt; and individual state tax exempt, including strategies for NY, NJ, CT, CA and MA.
-The underlying investments within each Investment Strategy are subject to change from time to time at the discretion of the FTCI Asset and Liability Management Committee.
+The Investment Strategies available may include, without limitation, the following: Taxable Funds - U.S. government; U.S. government and agency; prime cash; funds for non-U.S. residents; and Tax Free Funds - general tax exempt; and individual state tax exempt, including strategies for NY, NJ, CT, CA and MA.
+The underlying investments within each Investment Strategy are subject to change from time to time at the discretion of the STIP Manager.
 Additional Investment Strategies may be added, as required.

 You (if your Account is a custody-only account) or your portfolio manager (if your Account is a managed account) will be able to select the investment objective for your overnight investments by selection of a STIP Investment Strategy, and to change such selection at any time.
 We will make a reasonable effort to effect all requests for changes between existing Investment Strategies within 3 Business Days of our receipt of the request.
 Changes requiring new or modified Investment Strategies (if requested changes are feasible or possible) will be subject to such time periods as are reasonably required to effect such requested changes.

-18. Treatment of your STIP Investment.
-After your cash is swept to external money market mutual funds comprising your STIP Investment, it is not a deposit and is not covered by FDIC Insurance.
-If FTCI should fail, the FDIC will determine whether pending STIP investments will be allowed to sweep to the external money market mutual funds or be re-deposited in your account.
-If the cash is re-deposited to your account, it will be aggregated with your other deposits held by FTCI, and insured under the applicable FDIC insurance rules and limits, as described in Section 25.
+15. Treatment of Your STIP Investment.
+After your cash is swept to external money market mutual funds comprising your STIP Investment, it is not a Deposit and is not covered by FDIC insurance.
+If a Depository should fail, the FDIC will determine whether cash balances, which may include current day Deposits and Cash Receipts that constitute pending STIP investments, will be allowed to sweep to the external money market mutual funds or remain on deposit credited on our records for your Account.
+If the cash remains on deposit, credited on our records for your Account, it will be aggregated with your other deposits held at the Depository in the same capacity, and insured under the applicable FDIC insurance rules and limits, as described in Section 22.

-23. Fees from Affiliated Funds.
+20. Fees from Affiliated Funds.
 Fiduciary Trust and its affiliates will receive, and may share, compensation for investment management services from each fund advised by Fiduciary Trust or its affiliates (collectively, “Affiliated Funds”) in which the Account invests.
-These arrangements are described in the prospectus and statement of additional information for each such Affiliated Fund.
+These arrangements are described in the Prospectus and Statement of Additional Information for each such Affiliated Fund.

-25. Extent of FDIC Insurance.
-Securities, mutual funds and other non-deposit investments in your account are subject to the following disclosure:
+22. Extent of FDIC Insurance.
+Securities, mutual funds and other non-deposit investments in your Account are subject to the following disclosure: